VEuPathDB/vagrant-easyredmine/README.md

         vagrant install landrush

 - `scratch/redmine_dump.sql.gz` - a mysql dump of our production
-database.  _(One of the daily backups on our production Redmine server is suitable.
-See `/var/lib/mysql.backups/daily/easyredmine/`.)_ This is optional.
+database.  _(One of the daily backups on is suitable.
+See `/var/lib/mysql.backups/daily/easyredmine/` on the server that hosts the Redmine database.)_ This is optional.
 To have the redmine installer create an empty database, set `do_redmine_db_import` to `False` in `config.yml`

 - `scratch/easyredmine_package_u2072_d201511101601.zip` - the
 installation package provided by EasyRedmine (downloaded from their